 There are a lot of beauty products in the world.
 More than you care to know about.
-You used to eye up the woman in the gym whose make-up bag had yes, suffered a foundation explosion, but housed some things you’d never seen before.
-Natty crayons that scribble a flattering colour on her eyelids, cheeks and lips.
+You used to eye up the woman in the gym whose make-up bag had, yes, suffered a foundation explosion, but housed things you’d never seen before.
+Natty crayons that scribble colour on her eyelids, cheeks and lips.
 A bronzer the size of a CD (it’s Charlotte Tilbury and it’s amazing).
 Or when you got ready with friends you’d chat about what’s good and what’s new.
 What’s made one friend’s pores evaporate quicker than cash on pay day.
 And what it is exactly that has your other friend glowing like a naked flame.

 An update on an unequivocally cult classic: NARS Radiant Creamy Concealer, this colour correcting version contains a custom blend of red pigments, to help neutralise blue and purple tones.
 There are four different shades, and all of which contain Luminous Filler, a micro powder to find and flood wrinkles and smooth them out.
 Clever, huh?

 Few products enjoyed as much adoration as Chanel's Soleil Tan De Chanel.
-Offering a buttery but believable glow, it was a failsafe sun faker.
+Offering a buttery but believable glow, it was a foolproof sun faker.
 In 2020 the formula was updated however, and renamed Les Beiges Healthy Glow Bronzing Cream, shade name: Bronze Universel.
-Criticism soon flowed, with darker-skinned make-up wearers claiming it was anything but universal.
-Praise be then that the brand has now launched a richer shade: Deep Bronze.
+Criticism soon flowed with darker-skinned make-up wearers claiming it was anything but universal.
+Praise be then that the brand has launched a richer shade: Deep Bronze.
 Affording the same holidayed glow, it works both as a base and a bronzer, lending skin an airbrushed, radiant finish.

 Using a nice deodorant brings small but significant pleasure to my day.
-You know, a diversion from the drudge of modern life, at home, in partial lockdown, grounded from going on holiday.
+You know, a diversion from the drudge of modern life, at home and in partial lockdown, grounded from going on holiday.
 With eucalyptus and grape water this smells like a spa, staves off any stench and keeps underarms soft and hydrated.
 If you've ever been put off by natural formulas because of irritation, know that this doesn't contain bicarbonate of soda, the ingredient that's responsible.

 I'm a big Elemis fan.
 Something about it just makes me feel assured.
 So obviously I ran to the bathroom to slather myself in this when it arrived last week.
 A double-ended bottle, you apply three pumps of number 1, rinsing off after around 15 minutes, before applying three pumps of number 2.
 Number 1 sheds skin using effective but sensitive acids, while number 2 restores the moisture.
 I am tempted to call it a facial in a bottle, but such a line would resign me to the cliche beauty editor bin, so I'll refrain.